-> - Economics: The high upfront cost of PV solar power remains one of the highest ranked barriers.
+- Economics: The high upfront cost of PV solar power remains one of the highest-ranked barriers.
 The International Energy Agency (IEA) has forecasted a declining trend of PV solar module cost as shown in Figure 2.4.
 It is expected to fall 50% in the next 20 years to $0.3-0.4 (real value) per watt-peak by 2035.
-Utility scale prices are expected to be in the range of 4.8-11.9 US cents/kWh by 2035; whereas rooftop-scale system prices are expected to be in the range of 5.5-19.7 US cents/kWh by 2035 (IEA, 2014, p.p.
+Utility-scale prices are expected to be in the range of 4.8-11.9 US cents/kWh by 2035; whereas rooftop-scale system prices are expected to be in the range of 5.5-19.7 US cents/kWh by 2035 (IEA, 2014, p.p.
 24).
 In general, PV solar module cost declines 20% (23- 24% for thin films and 19-20% for c-Si) for every doubling of cumulative installed capacity (IRENA, 2012).
-Reducing soft costs of solar PV may play a critical role in making PV solar more financially viable in Thailand.
+Reducing the soft costs of solar PV may play a critical role in making PV solar more financially viable in Thailand.

 Government’s Initiate Toward PV Solar Barriers:

 Thailand has also set up an Alternative Energy Development Plan (AEDP) which targets to increase the share of renewable energy to 25% of final energy consumption by 2021.
 The major bet has been put onto PV solar energy.
 Although the government has made several provisions to implement it, there are few barriers especially permitting barriers and financial barriers.
-The government has tried to remove some financial barriers in implementing PV solar energy roof tops.
-The government has reopened the support in 2014 in the form of feed in tariff for a quota of about 500-600MW of new solar farms.
+The government has tried to remove some financial barriers in implementing PV solar energy rooftops.
+The government has reopened the support in 2014 in the form of the feed-in tariff for a quota of about 500-600MW of new solar farms.
 According to a Reuters report, companies planning to take part include Thai Solar Energy, which plans to partner with cooperatives and state agencies for 49 MW, and Inter Far East Energy Corp, which is looking to develop 11 MW of projects with the Thai navy.
 Thailand’s Energy Regulatory Commission has said it expects some 1,200 applicants in Phase 1, including both private developers and public agencies.

 PV Solar Companies in Thailand: